jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 **RR: Tim - your recent Australian tour celebrated the release of your first album - ‘Her Future Ghost.’
 Talk us through the LP’s development.
 What’s the meaning behind its title?**

 Tim: Yes was happy to be back!
 So my concept and direction was to write a film score, although for a film that doesn’t actually exist.
 As an avid film score fan, I wanted to create a body of work that took certain typical soundtrack traits and practices, then apply them to this album as my inspiration and direction.
-So having repeating themes and motifs for different elements from the story, like a love theme for example.
-Or by having each song almost as a different scene in a movie… all of this was basically to give me a new way to write and think about how to construct an album.

 I wasn’t ever interested in just writing an album with 12 or so dancefloor tracks for DJs that are not connected or telling much of a story.
 It’s been a year in the making and started thanks to [Cocoon](https://www.facebook.com/COCOON.OFFICIAL/) being very supportive and patient.
 For a while they wanted an album from me, but I said I needed to have a concept.
 So they were nice enough to allow me total freedom!